This post is the result of having taken up Ben Mosior‘s offer to help unblock writer’s block. Looks like it worked 😉

 How does such map help me?
 Firstly, because of the constraint of time, I’d prefer to only perform activities in step 1 and 2.
 But, lacking those, I have no choice but to continue descending the value chain.
 For topics that can be traced back to a few excellent books, I skip (or rather, defer) tackling the many books — the second pipeline — and focus on the books that expressed the initial idea.
 Sometimes, I find it necessary to descend lower, and apply the processing functions to the author’s raw data, if appropriate/applicable.
 This is one reason I read, with keen interest, the bibliography or references sections of books and article.
 And why, I, too, include them in what I write.

 Secondly, I’ve noticed that the further down the chain I go, the more time I’ll need to ascend up again.
-I may be on step 5 for months (according to the 2hr per day metric), making some progress, but still at the bottom of the chain.
+I may be on step 5 for months (according to the 2hr per day guideline), making some progress, but still at the bottom of the chain.
 Looking at the user need repeatedly refreshes, renews my vision of the goal and sustains me in my pursuit.

 This, I’ve found to be a pleasant side-effect.